FeasT Third Natures: London Pleasure Gardens

 The Pleasure Garden manifests itself in a gradient of vessels slowly blurring thresholds that compose both informal and formal spaces for the spectacles of preparation and consumption of food.
 The garden allows for shared tactile experiences that engage the senses, the physical, and the cognitive; all as a means of social connectivity and publicness through various food rituals.

-Food Rituals A series of fabricated mixed media collages from paintings, etchings and photographs
+Food Rituals A series of fabricated mixed media collages composed from paintings, etchings and photographs